 Yes, An Olive Branch will prepare a report of their findings, which will be published in a manner that protects the anonymity of any reporter of harm or witness who wishes to remain anonymous.
-The report is expected to be made public in late June 2020.
+The report is expected to be made public in late July or early August 2020.

 15. Will the investigator/An Olive Branch have any communication with the SSSC or its related organizations during the investigation process?